EoghannIrving/playlist-pilot/Docs/local_installation.md

 # Local Installation

 You can run Playlist Pilot without Docker by installing the Python requirements and running the app directly.
+Playlist Pilot supports **Python 3.10 and above**.

 1. **Clone the repo** and install dependencies:
    ```bash